01/23/2024

 The cautious seldom err or write great poetry. – Howard Marks’ favorite fortune cookie, Dare to Be Great II

 J.P.
-Morgan Chase is king of the realm these days, but during my time at Chemical Bank there were other big dogs on the “Street.”
+Morgan Chase is king of the realm these days, but during my time at Chemical Bank there were other big dogs walking the “Street.”

 The neoclassical, money-minting, “House of Morgan” sat kitty-corner to our headquarters at 20 Pine.